Ethiopia: Health

-Ethiopia has a high prevalence of FGM, but prevalence is lower among young girls.
-Ethiopia's 2005 Demographic and Health Survey (EDHS) noted that the national prevalence rate is 74% among women ages 15–49.
-The practice is almost universal in the regions of Dire Dawa, Somali, and Afar.
-In the Oromo and Harari regions, more than 80% of girls and women undergo the procedure.
-FGC is least prevalent in the regions of Tigray and Gambela, where 29% and 27% of girls and women, respectively, are affected.
-According to a 2010 study performed by the Population Reference Bureau, Ethiopia has a prevalence rate of 81% among women ages 35 to 39 and 62% among women ages 15–19.
-A 2014 UNICEF report found that only 24% of girls under 14 had undergone FGM.

-Male circumcision is also practised in the country, and about 76% of Ethiopia's male population is reportedly circumcised.

-The Government of the Federal Republic of Ethiopia is signatory to various international conventions and treaties that protect the rights of women and children.
-Its constitution provides for the fundamental rights and freedoms for women.
-There is an attempt being made to raise the social and economic status of women through eliminating all legal and customary practices, which hinder women's equal participation in society and undermine their social status.

 The National Mental Health Strategy, published in 2012, introduced the development of policy designed to improve mental health care in Ethiopia.
 This strategy mandated that mental health be integrated into the primary health care system.
 However, the success of the National Mental Health Strategy has been limited.
 For example, the burden of depression is estimated to have increased 34.2% from 2007 to 2017.
 Furthermore, the prevalence of stigmatizing attitudes, inadequate leadership and co-ordination of efforts, as well as a lack of mental health awareness in the general population, all remain as obstacles to successful mental health care.

+In the 2024 Global Hunger Index (GHI), Ethiopia ranks 102nd out of 127 countries and has a score of 26.2, which indicates a serious level of hunger.